Here is a collection of free and helpful accounting articles I have written for our clients:

 Charitable deductions.

-1. Bunching charitable deductions every other year is also a good strategy if it enables the taxpayer to get over the higher standard deduction threshold under the Tax Cuts and Jobs Act of 2017 (TCJA).
+- Bunching charitable deductions every other year is also a good strategy if it enables the taxpayer to get over the higher standard deduction threshold under the Tax Cuts and Jobs Act of 2017 (TCJA).

-2. Another option is to put money into a donor-advised fund that enables donors to make a charitable contribution and receive an immediate tax deduction.
+- Another option is to put money into a donor-advised fund that enables donors to make a charitable contribution and receive an immediate tax deduction.
 A public charity manages the fund on behalf of the donor, who then recommends how to distribute the money over time.
 Don’t hesitate to call if you would like more information about donor-advised funds.
 Scroll down to read more about charitable deductions.

-3. For retirees consider a Qualified Charitable Distribution (QCD) if over 70 and ½.
+- For retirees consider a Qualified Charitable Distribution (QCD) if over 70 and ½.
 The distribution from your IRA goes directly to the charity and is not reported as income.

 Medical expenses.
 Medical expenses are deductible only to the extent they exceed a certain percentage of adjusted gross income (AGI); therefore, you might pay medical bills in whichever year they would do you the most tax good.
-In 2023, deductible medical and dental expenses must exceed 7.5 percent of AGI.
+In 2024, deductible medical and dental expenses must exceed 7.5 percent of AGI.
 By bunching medical expenses into one year, rather than spreading them out over two years, you have a better chance of exceeding the thresholds, thereby maximizing the deduction.

 Medical Reimbursement Plans.
-For those of you who are self employed this is away to avoid the 7.5% hurdle by adoption a MRP and hiring your spouse with the MRP as an employee benefit.
+For those of you who are self-employed this is a way to avoid the 7.5% hurdle by adoption a MRP and hiring your spouse with the MRP as an employee benefit.

 Stock options.
 If your company grants stock options, then you may want to exercise the option or sell stock acquired by exercising an option this year.
-Use this strategy if you think your tax bracket will be higher in 2024.
-Generally, exercising this option is a taxable event; the sale of the stock is almost always a taxable event.
+Use this strategy if you think

 Withholding.
 If you know you have a set amount of income coming in this year that is not covered by withholding taxes, there is still time in December to increase your withholding before year-end and avoid or reduce any estimated tax penalty that might otherwise be due.